 There is an Adviser of Studies for each year of your programme.
-The aim of the Adviser is to assist with counselling you on various aspects of your studies (in particular for academic queries/issues and to help in choosing any optional subjects to study), as well as providing support on personal matters.
+The aim of the Adviser is to assist with counselling you on various aspects of your studies (in particular for academic queries/issues) and to help in choosing any optional subjects to study, as well as being able to provide support on personal matters.